aws-samples/eks-saas-gitops/README.md

 ### Network Security

-- **VPC Configuration**: The solution deploys resources into a Virtual Private Cloud with 3 Availability Zones (AZs) and corresponding VPC Endpoints to provide secure access to resources deployed in private VPC segments.
+- **VPC Configuration**: The solution deploys resources into a Virtual Private Cloud with 3 Availability Zones (AZs) for secured network isolation
+-
 - **Security Groups**: Security groups are configured to restrict traffic between components based on the principle of least privilege.

 - **Network Policies**: Kubernetes network policies are implemented to control pod-to-pod communication within the cluster.